 Non-IU organizations should work with the Themester office on event-specific wording to recognize Themester’s partnership.

-Co-sponsoring IU departments/units should Include the Themester tile logo and/or the words: “This event sponsored by Themester 2020, an initiative of the IU College of Arts and Sciences” on flyers, posters, websites and printed program.
+Co-sponsoring IU departments/units should Include the Themester title lockup (logo) and/or the words: “This event sponsored by Themester 2022: Identity and Identification, an initiative of the IU College of Arts and Sciences” on flyers, posters, websites and printed program.

 Consider the suggested standard wording for press releases:

-This event is part of the College of Arts and Sciences’ semester-long initiative, “Themester 2020: Democracy."
+This event is part of the College of Arts and Sciences’ semester-long initiative, “Themester 2022: Identity and Identification."
 Themester is a program that combines academic courses, public lectures and exhibits, film showings and other events and is intended to engage students and the entire community in a collective learning experience about a timely, even urgent, issue.

 - What information is needed for the Themester catalog and calendar?

 - Day, date

 - Cost to attend or participate, if any

 - Event title, invited speaker, series name, etc.

 - Department/unit sponsors